Cereus pachyrrhizus

 Cereus pachyrrhizus (sometimes spelled pachyrhizus) is a species of plant in the genus Cereus.

 Description

-Cereus pachyrrhizus is a tree-like cactus, growing up to 10 ft tall.
-The stems are around 4 in wide and usually have 6 ribs.
+Cereus pachyrrhizus is a tree-like cactus, growing up to 3-5 m tall with large, thickened, tuberous roots.
+The stems are cylindrical, yellowish-green to yellowish-brown in color, around 4 in wide and usually have 6 ribs.
 The stem also have 1/2 in areoles, each bearing 10-13 spines.
-The flowers are white and showy and fruits dry up when ripe.
+The flowers are white and showy.The fruits are ellipsoid in shape and measure up to 5 cm in length.

 Distribution

 Cereus pachyrrhizus is native to the seasonally dry deserts of Paraguay.

+Taxonomy

+The first description was published in 1903 by Karl Moritz Schumann who named it after its thick swollen roots.